raoul2000/yii2-workflow/guide/about-workflows.md

 <img src="images/post-workflow-2.png" alt="workflow 2"/>

-The first version of the Post worfklow was very simple, and as each status could reach any other status, there was no need for the developper to make any tests when a Post changed status.
+The first version of the Post worfklow was very simple, and as each status could reach any other status, there was no need for the developer to make any tests when a Post changed status.
 With this new version, that's another story !
 Some logic must be implemented in order to prevent *Archived* post to become *Draft*, or *Published* posts to be sent to *Correction* by a redactor.

 That is when *SimpleWorkflow* can be useful!